live627/SCEditor/docs/plugins/plaintext.md

 ## Initialise <a id="initialise"></a>

-To enable the plaintext plugin add `plaintext` to the `plugins` option. e.g.
+To enable this plugin add `plaintext` to the `plugins` option. e.g.

 ```html
 <script>